wildstang/2019_robot_software/design_docs/inputs_and_outputs.md

 The WS framework has a concept of *inputs* and *outputs*.
 An *output* is a signal from the RIO to another device; an *input* is a signal from another device to the RIO.
 An input could be, for example, a sensor or a network message from another device.
 An output could be, for example, a motor or a network message to another device.

+CAVEAT: The CAN motor controllers are NOT SET UP AS OUTPUTS.
+Unfortunately, their API is complicated and doesn't really lend itself to the Output abstraction.
+The drive base subsystem handles them separately.

+TODO: Prove me wrong and roll the TalonSRX and VictorSPX into the outputs system.
+We could do this if each control mode were a separate output.
+If outputs could be enabled and disabled, then we could create a TalonSRXVelocity output, a TalonSRXPosition output, etc. and when you activate one, it disables the rest.
+Distinct output for each PID profile and all that.
+Then the complex API reduces back down to scalar outputs.

 ## Code locations

 -  `org.wildstang.framework.io`: The bulk of inputs and outputs framework code.